b1tw0rker/linux/README.md

 ab -h
 ```

-Using / at the end of the url is mandatory. ab will not run without the slash at the end.
+Using / at the end of the url is *mandatory*. ab will not run without the slash at the end.

 ```bash
 ab -n 1000 https://www.some-lorem-ipsum-host.com/